ipfabric/docs/docs/support/known_issues/Vendors/cisco/apic_tables_empty.md

+---
+description: This page contains information on how to fix a problem where APIC tables are empty.
+---

 # APIC Tables are all empty except Controllers

 Even though APIC Vendor API setting are set correctly, you are not able to see anything in ACI related tables, except **Controllers** table.